A strong form of Arnold diffusion for two and a half degrees of freedom: Normally hyperbolic cylinders at double resonance

-It suffices to prove the stable and unstable conditions [C1]-[C3] for the corresponding return map and rectangles.
 We will only prove the [C1]-[C3] conditions conditions for the unstable cone $C_{E}^{u,\,c}$, the map $\Phg^+\circ \Phl^{++}$ and the rectangle $R^{++}(T)$; the proof for the other cases can be obtained by making obvious changes to the case covered.

 \begin{lem} There exists $T_0>0$ and $c>0$ such that the following hold.
 Assume that $U\subset \Sigma^s_+\cap B_r$ is a connected open set on which the local map $\Phl^{++}$ is defined, and for each $x\in U$,